-Join David Rivers for an in-depth discussion in this video What's new in Captivate 7?, part of Up and Running with Captivate 7.
+Join David Rivers for an in-depth discussion in this video What's new in Captivate 7?, part of Learning Captivate 7.

 With Captivate 7, you get a number of new and improved tools, features, and functions not found in previous versions of Captivate.
 Let's discuss them here before we use some of them later on in this course.
 You can now import an entire PowerPoint project complete with text, shapes, audio, and animations, and publish it directly to HTML5 for mobile viewing.
 In effect, you're able to convert a PowerPoint presentation to the mobile learning format HTML5 using Captivate 7.
 Drag and drop modules are now included in Captivate, which allows authors another way to increase interactivity.

 Learners will be able to move objects around on a slide in a course, and we'll test this out later when we use this functionality in a quiz.
 YouTube video streaming is also possible now, in Captivate 7, meaning.
 Learners can view YouTube videos directly from within the course they're watching.
 This is one example of a smart learning interaction that has been added to Captivate 7.
 Another example of a smart learning interaction to help increase interactivity is in-course web browsing, where learners can browse the web right from a slide they're viewing in a course.

 You can now record system audio along with your narration, something that was missing from narrations in previous versions of Captivate.
 You can also import GIFT format quiz questions.
 A format that allows authors to use a text editor to write multiple choice, true/false, short answer, matching, missing word and numerical questions in a simple format.
 It's often used in Moodle a popular LMS elearning software platform.
 Speaking of Learning Management Systems, with Captivate 7 you can now publish to Tin Can-compliant LMS's sometimes called the next generation SCORM, with Captivate 7 you can also generate reusable advanced action templates of your own.